-- 1. Remove the earmould and tubing from the hearing 3.
-After cleaning, dry the earmoulds thoroughly and aids prior to cleaning. - 2.
-Clean the earmould using a mild soap, and rinse with lukewarm water - remove any residual water and debris from the tubing utilising a small blower and wire loop.
+- 1. Remove the earmould and tubing from the hearing aids prior to cleaning - Clean the earmould using a mild soap, and rinse with lukewarm water

 NOTE: Your earmould tubing may become stiff, brittle or discoloured over time.
 Contact your hearing care professional regarding tube changes.